-The Eurovelo 10 cycling trail passes the dune and we just followed it towards Pervalka, a small village almost entirely consisting of holiday apartments built in the traditional style.
+The Eurovelo 10 cycling trail passes the dune and we just followed it towards Pervalka.
+The small village almost entirely consists of holiday apartments built in the traditional style.
 In November, the place is deserted.
 Hunting for a café or bar to warm up we end up in the village shop.
-"In winter, we have just 29 inhabitants," the owner explains.
-"Let me see, 9 of them are senior citizens, and 10, school children."
+“In winter, we have just 29 inhabitants,” the owner explains.
+“Let me see, 9 of them are senior citizens, and 10, school children.”
 In summer, she says, the village has a population of up to 2000.

 Aiming for the afternoon bus, we have a lot of time and take a detour over the ridge of the dunes to the next village.
-Once we pass something resembling a pile of large green olives and conclude that it must be animal shit – but what sort of animal shits green olives?
-The views from the top of the dune are fantastic, both towards the lagoon and to the open sea, but there's a cold wind and we huddle in a sheltered place between the trees to have some tea from the thermos flask.
+Once we pass something resembling a pile of large green olives.
+At closer inspection, we conclude that it must be animal shit – but what sort of animal shits green olives?
+The views from the top of the dune are fantastic, both towards the lagoon and to the open sea, but there’s a cold wind and we huddle in a sheltered place between the trees to have some tea from the thermos flask.

-When we turn back onto the path there's an elk standing right down the path, looking at us.
+When we turn back onto the path there’s an elk standing right down the path, looking at us.
 Isa, with the camera still round her neck out of sheer laziness, takes some photos and only then opens her mouth in bemusement as the elk disappears in the bushes.
-We had read that a few dozen elks are living on the Curonian Spit but hadn't expected to see any (in fact we even saw two more from the bus on the last day).
-So that's where the "olives" came from.
+We had read that a few dozen elks are living on the Curonian Spit but hadn’t expected to see any.
+Iin fact, we even saw two more from the bus on the last day.
+So that’s where the “olives” came from.

 In Preila, the smallest of the villages on the Curonian Spit, the one and only bus is scheduled to pass at 2.50 pm.
 At 3.10 pm it still hasn’t arrived although Lithuanian buses have so far been extremely punctual, and we start walking towards the (not exactly busy) main road to try and hitch a ride back to Nida.
 But then we meet the bus whose driver easily recognises us and picks us up.